52 Different Types of Beetles in Arizona

 The Iron Cross Blister Beetle is a species of blister beetle that measures anywhere from 6 to 8 millimeters in length.

 They are usually metallic blue or green with a dark cross on their back.
-The beetles get their name from the round, shiny black blister-like markings on their thorax and abdomen.
+The beetles get their name from their thorax and abdomen’s round, shiny, black, blister-like markings.

 The Iron Cross Blister Beetle can often be seen feeding on flowers at night during the springtime.